 In 2016, the average fee for corporate air was $33.

-According to the 2018 Hosted Travel Agent Fee Report, the top hosted travel agent fees were for domestic air, international air, FIT (Flexible Independent Travel), rail and air-inclusive packages.
-This provides good insight into how travel agencies make their money, however, surprisingly 53% of agents did not charge travel agency fees in 2018.
-Travel agent fees aside, the agents make money through pricing up fares, commission and for the bigger agencies, compensation awarded for reaching pre-determined sales goals.
+According to the 2018 Hosted Travel Agent Fee Report, the top hosted charges were for domestic air, international air, FIT (Flexible Independent Travel), rail and air-inclusive packages.
+This provides good insight into how they make their money, however, surprisingly 53% of agents did not charge fees in 2018.
+Commission and charges aside, the agents make money through pricing up fares, commission and for the bigger agencies, compensation awarded for reaching pre-determined sales goals.

 The average fee in 2016 for corporate air was $33 according to the ASTA Service Fee Report.
-This provides an idea of roughly what agents can make per booking through fees.
+This provides an idea of roughly what agents can make per booking through these extras.

-The most commonly cited reason for why travel agents are bouncing back is that they help customers to save time.
+The most commonly cited reason for why travel operators are bouncing back is that they help customers to save time.

 They can save customers on average $452 per trip as they have access to exclusive deals.

-63% of people say that the overall travel experience is improved upon by working with a travel agent
+63% of people say that the overall travel experience is improved by working with a travel company.

-66% believe travel agents help travellers avoid costly inconveniences and mistakes such as choosing the right airport.
+66% believe travel operators help travellers avoid costly inconveniences and mistakes such as choosing the right airport.

-The ASTA survey also found that around two thirds of people believe that one of the benefits of a travel agent is that they help travellers avoid costly mistakes when booking.
+The ASTA survey also found that around two-thirds of people believe that one of the benefits of a travel operator is that they help travellers avoid costly mistakes when booking.
 With holidays and travelling experiences being highly anticipated and often expensive, travellers will do all they can to steer clear of potential issues and inconveniences.
 Outsourcing the booking to a travel expert like an agent can put customers at ease.

-Another benefit is that travel agents can help people book specific, tailored experiences for their travels.
+Another benefit is that a travel company can help people book specific, tailored experiences for their travels.
 This is something that 55% of Millennials are taking advantage of as they strive for “transformative travel” that will change them for life.